socialyadept/Restful-Blog-app/README.md

 This Project is very close to me.
 As I have used some new libraries to work on.

-Most importantly *Schematic.ui* for awsome front-end UI and backend has enviroment dependencies icluded in the package.
+Most importantly *Schematic.ui* for awsome front-end UI and backend has enviroment dependencies included in the package.

-Such as:
+##Such as:

 1. Express.js